Children’s Playground Injuries Are Increasing

 Preventing and Protecting Children from Injuries

-While knowing the symptoms of a TBI is essential in the event that your child suffers a blow to the head, preventing a TBI (or other injury) from occurring in the first place is ideal.
+While knowing the symptoms of a TBI is essential in the event that your child suffers a blow to the head, preventing a TBI (or other injuries) from occurring in the first place is ideal.
 For parents, supervising children is one of the best ways to prevent injuries.
 In addition, parents should have a conversation with their children about safe playground behavior.
 While kids will be kids, reminding your children about the right way to go down the slide or appropriate distances to jump may help prevent an accident.

 Parents, educators, and playground supervisors should also inspect playground equipment for any obvious safety concerns before letting children play.
 Be sure that children are using age-appropriate playground equipment as well.